-The Office of Student Affairs is headquartered in the Dean's Office, which takes command of the planning and supervision of the operations of all sub-units.
-The business of each division is described below:
+The Office of Student Affairs is headquartered in the Dean's Office, which takes command of the planning and supervision of the operations of the various sub-units.
+The businesses of the various divisions and sections are described below:

 1. STUDENT ASSISTANCE DIVISION